Field Guide training South Africa: Camp Makuleke

 Field and guide course in Africa: In this blog article your receive more informationen about Camp Makuleke, located in South Africa's world-famous Kruger National Park

 If you are up for further training with a stay in Makuleke, you will gain insights into a breathtaking region of South Africa.
 As part of world-famous Kruger National Park it provides refuge for an enormous variety of animals and plants.
 This is a gain for you, as you will encounter a maximum of different flora and fauna at close quarters while out walking or on jeep excursions.

 Your home for the duration of your Natucate adventure in this area is Makuleke Camp.
 You will sleep here with the other participants and set off every morning to embark on exciting, new ventures in the wild.

 Camp Makuleke in detail

 This area is characterized by the two rivers Luvuvhu and Limpopo, as well as by extensive acacia and eucalyptus forests and impressive rock formations.
 You may even see the occasional baobab tree on your walks.
 Lions, leopards, zebras, buffaloes, elephants and of course countless bird species will cross your path, as will many other wonders of nature.
 Makuleke Camp has it all.

-Meeting Point: The instructor will meet all students at Pafuri Gate at 2 pm.
+Meeting point: The instructor will meet all students at Pafuri Gate at 02:00 PM.

 Electricity: There is no electricity in the camp, however, an electricity supply is provided by generators.
 You can charge your batteries for mobile phones and cameras.
 We recommend bringing head lamps.